jekyll/classifier-reborn/README.markdown

 trained_classifier.classify "I love" # returns 'Interesting'
 ```

 Alternatively, a [Redis](https://redis.io/) backend can be used for persistence.
-The Redis backend has a couple of advantages over the default Memory backend; 1) the training data remains safe in case of application crash and 2) a shared model can be trained and used for classification from more than one applications (from one or more hosts).
+The Redis backend has a couple of advantages over the default Memory backend; 1) the training data remains safe in case of application crash, 2) a shared model can be trained and used for classification from more than one applications (from one or more hosts), and 3) scales better than local Memory.
+These advantages come with an inherent performance cost though.
+In our benchmarks we found the Redis backend (running on the same machine) about 40 times slower for training and classification than the default Memory backend (see [the benchmarks](https://github.com/jekyll/classifier-reborn/pull/98) for more details).

 To enable Redis backend, use the dependency injection during the classifier initialization as illustrated below:

 ```ruby
 require 'classifier-reborn'